 This means that when the US government calls, they are bound to comply with government requests for data collection.
 If that happens, consider that other members of Eyes Alliance now have access to the same information in their database.
 Not great if you’re doing questionable activities (we’re side-eyeing torrent users right now), not that you can even do that with Encrypt.me in the first place.

 Encrypt.me VPN Conclusion: Beginner-friendly

-Some features of Encrypt.me VPN are perfect for beginners: they don’t throttle speed, they provide a clean interface plus a generous 14-day free trial.
+Some features of Encrypt.me VPN are perfect for beginners.
+They also don’t throttle speed, they provide a clean interface, plus a generous 14-day free trial.